Commonwealth's Attorney

 About the Office of the Commonwealth’s Attorney (OCA)

-The Commonwealth’s Attorney serves as the chief prosecutor for the City of Alexandria and provides legal counsel to the Sheriff’s Office and the Police Department on criminal matters.
-Bryan Porter currently holds this role.
-A career prosecutor since 2001, he began his first term as Commonwealth’s Attorney in January 2014.
-Under his leadership, the office has grown substantially and now includes 20 prosecutors, 14 administrative professionals, 7 victim services professionals, 3 law clerks, and an APD Liaison.
+The Commonwealth’s Attorney is the chief prosecutor for the City of Alexandria and is responsible for holding individuals accountable for criminal offenses while working to promote safety, fairness, and justice for the entire community.
+The office also provides legal guidance to the Alexandria Police Department and the Sheriff’s Office on criminal matters.
+Bryan Porter has served as Commonwealth’s Attorney since January 2014 and has been a career prosecutor since 2001.
+Under his leadership, the office has grown to include a diverse team of 20 prosecutors, 14 administrative professionals, 7 victim services professionals, 3 law clerks, and a dedicated Alexandria Police Department liaison.

 Prosecutors are assigned cases according to specialized areas of law.
 Each attorney works with a dedicated victim-witness advocate and paralegal, and remains on call when needed to collaborate with law enforcement in developing cases for prosecution.